Keio University

 Forms of Political Participation Other Than Voting

-This trend is common across all member states.
+This trend is common to all member states.
 Between 1979 and the 2014 European Parliament elections, the EU increased its member states from 9 to 28, but the average voter turnout across member states fell from 61% to 42% (Figure 1).

 Figure 1: Voter turnout in European Parliament elections from 1979 to 2019 (average of member states; bottom row shows the number of EU member states)